IhorKostiv/home-inverter-grafana-monitor/Readme.md

    ```
 4. Modify [monitor.py](monitor/monitor.py) to support your  `INVERTER_MODEL`, deploy as usual.
 Change `INVERTER_MODEL`
    in the [compose file](./docker-compose.yml).
-5. Open a Pul Request so others can benefit from your work.
+5. Open a Pull Request so others can benefit from your work.

 # I want notifications when power goes out